+What is the best primer for metal?
 For paint purposes you can usually put your metals into the basic two categories: Ferrous or non-ferrous.
 For a quick way to distinguish…ferrous metals contain iron and non-ferrous metals do not.

 Ferrous metals contain iron and are pretty much anywhere you look.
 Examples are stainless steel, carbon steel, cast iron, steel and wrought iron.
 Known for their tensile strength ferrous metals are widely are used in architecture, engineering and industry – from large structures like bridges, to engines, household appliances and small engineering components.
 Many ferrous metals are also prone to rust due to their high carbon content (the rust level will depend on the amount of iron and whether other metals such as chromium have been added).

 Non ferrous metals don’t contain iron.
 Some examples of widely used non ferrous metals are: copper; aluminium; tin; lead; zinc; titanium as well as precious metals (gold, silver and platinum etc).
 Non ferrous metals are used because of properties such as malleability, low weight, good conductivity and high resistance to corrosion/rust.
 Non ferrous metals can be found used in many areas including wiring (copper), some pipework, aircraft manufacture (aluminium) and construction (lead).

 You may not need a primer at all.
 If a metal surface is previously coated and is in good condition, one of our quality topcoats may be all you need.
 If your surface is any of the following conditions: shiny; new; unsealed; likely to be exposed to humid, cold or demanding (in fact any) weather conditions or is in poor condition, then you will definitely need a primer.
 The right metal primer will help prevent corrosion and rust (see more about rust here) while ensuring the top coat adheres and does not peel or flake off.